F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 The TOPIK myth, and what you actually need

 State this once, clearly: TOPIK does not qualify you for F-5.
-It has not since April 1, 2019.
+It has not for years.
 Every guide that tells you otherwise is outdated.

 The F-5 language and social integration requirement accepts exactly two things: